learn-co-curriculum/command_line_castle_code_along/README.md

 We're going to need to enter the territory ruled by the castle, and because this is fairy-tale land, we're going to need to create that territory.

 To make the territory, we'll need to create a directory called `territory`.
 We do that by using the command `mkdir`.
 This command stands for "make directory".
-You need to follow the command by the name of the directory, so here we type `mkdir territory`
+You need to follow the command with the name of the directory, so here we type `mkdir territory`

 Spaces separate values of commands, so the space is really important here.
 You can even use it to create more than one directory at once, `mkdir territory evil_swamp` makes two directories: `territory` and `evil_swamp`.
 If we used a space in `evil_swamp` instead of the underscore, it would have created three directories.